-The next time you feel overwhelmed, take a deep breath, and don’t worry about whether every single thing you put in your mouth is organic, if kale is healthier than chard, whether green juices or green smoothies are healthier, whether eating a piece of bread will ruin your entire day of healthy eating, what you’re going to do when you run out of blueberries or what to pick; flax, chia seeds or hemp.
+The next time you feel overwhelmed, take a deep breath, and don’t worry about whether every single thing you put in your mouth is organic, if kale is healthier than chard, whether green juices or green smoothies are healthier, whether eating a piece of bread will ruin your entire day of healthy eating, what you’re going to do when you run out of blueberries or whether to pick flax seeds, chia seeds or hemp seeds.

 As long as you’re mainly eating unprocessed whole plant foods, you’re golden.

 Or as my mom has told me on countless occasions, “Molly, don’t should on yourself”.
 It’s true, most people are really fucking hard on themselves.